rustygoldcoin/firedi/README.md

-#Ulfberht Dependency Injection MVC
+#Ulfberht - PHP Dependency Injection (DI)

-Ulfberht was named after a Viking sword found to be the lightest and strongest sword of its time.
+This PHP DI Tool was named after a Viking Sword called "The Ulfberht".
+"The Ulfberht" was found to be the lightest and strongest weapon of its time.
+The development of this tool was modeled after the same principles that were implemented during the construction of the Ulfberht Sword.
+Simply put, be the lightest and strongest tool ever created to fight against the evils  of dependency mapping that live deep within our PHP applications.

-Ulfberht is a lightweight and powerful PHP Dependency Injection Container plus MVC framework.
-At its core, Ulfberht was developed around the ideas of Service Based Dependency Injection and Modularization.
-As it turns out, following this pattern gives us the flexibility to create modules that can support any architectural design and provide the base foundation for any application.
-Ulfberht ships with a basic MVC Module (ulfberht\module\ulfberht) which provides Config, Router, View, Request, and Response objects used to build out full MVC applications.
+Features:

+* Automatic constructor based dependency resolution
+* Circular dependency validation
+* Supports both `factory` and `singleton` construction patterns

 ###Install Ulfberht Using Composer:

-`ua1-labs/ulfberht:dev-master`

-###Quick Start:

-1) Register a module and services using `ulfberht\core\module`:

-    use ulfberht\core\module;

-    class myModule extends module {

-        public function __construct() {
-            //when this object builds it will create a new object every time.
-            $this->registerFactory('A');
-            //when this object builds it will return a cached version of the object.
-            $this->registerSingleton('B');
-        }

-        public function configHook(A $a) {
-            //executed during the config process of ulfberht::forge();
-        }

-        public function runHook(A $a, B $b) {
-            //executed during the run process of the ulfbhert::forge();
-        }
-    }

-    //register the module with ulfberht
-    ulfberht()->registerModule('myModule');
+`composer require ua1-labs/ulfberht`

+###Getting Started:

+1) Ulfberht is a true singleton class and can be accessed in two different ways:

+    $ulfberht = ulfberht\core\ulfberht::instance();

+or

+    $uflberht = ulfberht();

+2) Registering a class to be used by Ulfberht:

+    //registering a class as a singleton constructor type ulfberht()->singleton('stdClass');

+    //registering a class as a factory constructor type ulfberht()->factory('stdClass');

+3) Get constructed object from Ulfberht:

+    $object = ulfberht()->get('stdClass');

 ---